learn-co-students/ruby-oo-inheritance-modules-london-web-021720/README.md

 If you want a module's methods to be used in another class as __class methods__, you must __extend__ the module.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/modules-reading' title='Modules and Mixins in Ruby'>Modules and Mixins in Ruby</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/modules-reading'>Intro to Modules</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/modules-reading'>Intro to Modules</a> on Learn.co and start learning to code for free.</p>